rebelsky/csc207c/_eboards/eboard38.md

 * Here and in other ADTs/DSs, start with the PUM, or at least something like the PUM.
 At least the PM.

+### ADTs/DSs #7: Binary Search Trees

+* Bit trees are not BSTs.
+Neither are heaps.
+* Please include code for `get` and `set`.

+### ADTs/DSs #10: Array-Based Structures

+* Make sure to explain why we use arrays in implementations.
+* Make sure to explain how you are using an array in the implementation.
+* Make sure to include code that explicitly works with an array.

 Questions
 ---------